 Majeed syndrome is caused by mutations in the LPIN2 gene.
 This gene provides instructions for making a protein called lipin-2.
 Researchers believe that this protein may play a role in the processing of fats (lipid metabolism).
 However, no lipid abnormalities have been found with Majeed syndrome.
 Lipin-2 also may be involved in controlling inflammation and in cell division.

 Mutations in the LPIN2 gene alter the structure and function of lipin-2.
-It is unclear how these genetic changes lead to bone disease, anemia, and inflammation of the skin in people with Majeed syndrome.
+It is unclear how these genetic changes lead to bone disease, anaemia, and inflammation of the skin in people with Majeed syndrome.

 This condition is inherited in an autosomal recessive pattern, which means that two copies of the mutated gene are required, one from each carrier parent.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene.
 Although carriers typically do not show signs and symptoms of the condition, some parents of children with Majeed syndrome have had an inflammatory skin disorder called psoriasis.